Tant pis

-Chart performances
+Chart performance

 "Tant pis" marked the singer's return in the top ten hit of the French Singles Chart since his 1992 single "La légende Oochigeas".
 Then released as a CD maxi, it debuted at number 12 on the chart edition of 15 February 2004, climbed in the top ten the next week, peaked at number eight in the fourth week, then regularly dropped until felling off the top 100 after 19 weeks.
 However, it reentered the chart after the release of the CD single in July 2004, reaching again the top 20, and eventually spent a total of 38 weeks on the chart, which remained the singer's longest single chart trajectory in France.
 On 8 December 2004, it earned a Silver disc for selling over 125,000 units.
 In Belgium (Wallonia), it entered the Ultratop 50 on 6 March 2004 at number 39, reached number 33 and left the chart after tree weeks.
 In Switzerland, it entered at a peak of number 75 on 14 March 2004 and remained for nine weeks in the top 100.